 Cream cheese drizzle (optional):

 - 1-2 Tbsp. milk or water

-Preheat oven to 350°F. In a large bowl, combine flour, baking powder and salt.
-In a small bowl stir together water, oil and egg.
+Preheat oven to 350°F. In a large bowl, combine flour, baking powder, and salt.
+In a small bowl stir together water, oil, and egg.
 Add to the dry ingredients and stir just until you have a soft dough.
 On a lightly floured surface, roll or pat the dough into a rectangle that measures roughly 8×14-inch.

 Drizzle with honey and sprinkle with cinnamon and nuts, if using.
-Starting from a long edge, roll up jelly-role style and pinch the edge to seal.
+Starting from a long edge, roll up jelly-roll style and pinch the edge to seal.
 Using a sharp serrated knife or (even better) dental floss, slice half an inch thick and place slices cut side down on a cookie sheet that has been sprayed with nonstick spray.

 Bake for about 15 minutes, until springy to the touch.
 Wait until they have cooled completely before you add the with cream cheese “icing.”
-To make the it easy, place the icing in a zip-lock bag and snip off one corner to squeeze it out.
+To make it easy, place the icing in a zip-lock bag and snip off one corner to squeeze it out.
 The recipe makes about 2 dozen biscuits.
-Store extra in a tightly covered container of freeze.
+Store extra in a tightly covered container or freeze.
 If they are frosted, store the container in the fridge.